Important facts

 - Definition of success criteria for evaluating the effectiveness of measures

-A well-developed action plan helps to implement the recommendations formulated in the audit report in a targeted and efficient manner.
-It also creates transparency about the upcoming changes and makes it easier for the employees involved to understand their tasks in this process.
+A well-developed action plan helps ensure that the recommendations outlined in the report are implemented in a focused and efficient manner.
+It also provides clarity regarding the upcoming changes and makes it easier for the employees involved to understand their roles in this process.

 Once the action plans have been developed, continuous monitoring of their implementation is essential.
 Clear milestones and regular progress reports are required in order to document the progress of implementation in a comprehensible manner.
 Success monitoring plays an equally important role in evaluating the actual benefits of the measures implemented and making adjustments where necessary.
 This evaluation is based on defined key figures and targets that are compared with the initial results.